firelightrpg/PilotWave/Conflicts.md

 strike a target that does not have or use point defense or try to outrun them.

 Ships around 10 tons are usually shuttles, drop-ships or fighters.
 Freighters, corvettes, frigates and mid-sized merchant ships are around 100 tons.
-Capital ships, carriers, container ships, cruisers and destroyers are 1000 tons are larger.
+Capital ships, carriers, container ships, cruisers and destroyers are 1000 tons or larger.

 ### Power